 - We choose to use Teemill to power our shop and fulfill all orders for us – because Teemill are the most ethical and sustainable t-shirt suppliers in the world!

-- Our tees and tops are available in either soft organic cotton or supersoft silky sustainable bamboo – in an awesome range of styles for both men and women.
+- Our tees and tops are made from premium quality soft organic cotton and are available in an awesome range of styles and lush colours – for men and for women.

-- All of our products are cruelty-free and vegan-friendly.
+- All of our products are cruelty-free and vegan-friendly, naturally.

 Every tee ordered from Animaltopia Clothing (formerly the Compassionate Tee-Shop) is printed on demand especially for you, using state-of-the-art technology at the Teemill factory in Freshwater on the Isle of Wight, UK.